-- Classwork and homework is marked positively on a regular basis.
+- A variety of strategies are in use to ensure that the progress of students is monitored and recorded: - Class work and homework is marked positively on a regular basis.
 The Department pays close attention to grading and identification of errors in spelling and grammar. - Students complete regular assessed tasks throughout the course of the year.
 These tasks are based on a variety of different skills.
 Students are aware of these assessed tasks and that part of their progress will be judged on their performance in these tasks against our departmental thresholds. - Students are provided with marking criteria for assessments, and on completion are given both summative feedback (summaries of what they did well) and formative feedback (targets for their next assessment). - Tests are conducted throughout the year to check knowledge and understanding. - Reports and Report Cards ensure that parents, students and teachers can monitor the progress being made and identify areas for future development.